-Common Stock offered by the Company 3,000,000 shares
+3,000,000 shares

-Common Stock to be outstanding after this 9,218,455 shares (1)
+9,218,455 shares (1)

-Offering

-Use of proceeds general corporate purposes, including

-capital expenditures, working capital and

-potential future acquisitions.
-See "Use
+To repay bank and other debt and for general corporate purposes, including capital expenditures, working capital and potential future acquisitions.
+See "Use of Proceeds."

-of Proceeds."

-Proposed Nasdaq National Market symbol SRCL
+SRCL

 (1) Based on the number of shares outstanding as of June 1, 1996, after giving effect to the issuance of 98,001 shares of Common Stock in partial payment of a note to be repaid upon completion of this Offering.
 Excludes 414,030 shares issuable upon the exercise of outstanding stock options exercisable within 60 days of June 1, 1996, at a weighted average exercise price of \$0.69 per share, and 387,468 shares issuable upon the exercise of outstanding warrants all of which were exercisable as of June 1, 1996 at a weighted average exercise price of \$5.31 per share.
-Also excludes 304,413 shares issuable upon the exercise of outstanding stock options, at a weighted average exercise price of \$1.35 per share, and 21,778 shares issuable upon the exercise of outstanding warrants at a weighted average exercise price of \$34.27 per share, which either were not exercisable within 60 days of June 1, 1996 or were exercisable at prices in excess of \$11.00 per share, the mid-point of the price range as set forth on the cover page of this Prospectus.
-See "Description of Capital Stock -- Options" and "-- Warrants."
+Also excludes 304,413 shares issuable upon the exercise of outstanding stock options, at a weighted average exercise price of \$1.35 per share, and 21,778 shares issuable upon the exercise of outstanding warrants at a weighted average exercise price of \$1.35 per share, and 21,778 shares issuable upon the exercise of outstanding warrants at a weighted average exercise price of \$1.00 per share, the mid-point of the price range as set forth on the cover page of this Prospectus.
+See "Description of Capital Stock -- Options" and "--- Warrants."